-Within 24-hours of knowledge of critical incidents (as defined by Provider Services Agreement), licensing investigations, licensure board reports and investigations, suspected fraud or fraud investigations and violations that occur within Network Provider's business, the Network Provider must report to OCOK.
+OCOK requires ALL OCOK Residential Network Providers, as a condition of the SSCC Provider Services Agreement, to report all critical incidents, licensing investigations, Licensure Board reports and investigations, suspected fraud or fraud investigations, and State's licensing and Minimum Standards violations to OCOK.
+Reporting serious incidents is also a condition and requirement of ALL OCOK Residential Network Providers outside the State of Texas when children and youth are placed by OCOK through the Interstate Compact on the Placement of Children (ICPC).
+Failure to disclose and report may be regarded as a breach of the SSCC Provider Services Agreement.
 For these circumstances, and at all times in general, the Network Provider must have operational procedures and mechanisms in place to ensure staff are knowledgeable of and respond immediately to conditions or situations that may pose a threat to child safety.